The LG G7 ThinQ is the Korean company's 2018 flagship smartphone.

 - Pixel 2 XL: Single rear camera, 8MP front camera

-The LG G7 ThinQ comes with a dual rear camera, as mentioned previously.
+The LG G7 ThinQ comes with a dual rear camera.
 This is made up of a standard 16-megapixel sensor with an aperture of f/1.6 and a 107-degree wide-angle 16-megapixel sensor with an f/1.9 aperture.

-Users can take advantage of the AI Cam which is on board the G7 ThinQ and you'll also find optical image stabilisation, phase detection autofocus and a manual mode.
+Users can take advantage of AI Cam and you'll also find optical image stabilisation, phase detection autofocus and a manual mode.
 There is an 8-megapixel front-facing camera too.